open-source-tabletop/halo-breakpoint/halo-firefight.md

 Vehicles ignore the climbable keyword for terrain.
 In addition these models may make a free attack action against any unit it comes into base contact with using the Vehicle Ram weapon.

-### Transports

-Vehicle models with the Transport (X) special rule may carry X models that do not have the Vehicle or Large rule.
-If a unit wishes to be carried by the transport it must perform the Embark action as detailed below.

-Models embarked on a transport are treated as being in reserve and may be activated and deployed as normal, treating the transport as their entry point - however they may only be placed within 1 inch of the transport vehicle.

-If the vehicle is destroyed while carrying other models these should be deployed before the transport is destroyed.

 #### Action: Embark (1 Command Point)

 A unit may perform this action while within 1 inch of a transport vehicle with sufficient capacity for the whole unit.
 Remove the unit from the board and place it into reserve as they are now being transported by this model.